ToxicFrog/doom-mods/gzap/doc/new-wads.md

 in" to the apworld, use the same procedure as adding a logic file, but put the files in the `gzdoom/tuning/` directory inside the apworld, rather than `gzdoom/logic/`.

+### Keys not detected by the scanner

+Some wads contain keys that are not visible at scan time, because they are spawned as enemy drops or via scripts.
+These will be not be added to the item pool, but when picked up normally, gzArchipelago will detect them and emit an appropriate `AP-KEY` message into the tuning file.

+Once you finish tuning, you must move these messages from the tuning file to the logic file; to function properly they *must* be in the main logic file, and failure to do so will prevent the apworld from initializing.

 ### Tuning without randomizing